akazachk/pha/README.md

     * Which instances do you want to test on?
 This is given via a file `{name}.instances` (which is intended for running the instances sequentially) or `{name}.batch` (which is for running the instances in batches), that should be put into `data/instances`.
 Possible choices are:
         * `all`, every instance tested (available as both `all.instances` and `all.batch`)
         * `quick`, a subset of the instances that runs quickly and is good for testing purposes
         * File of your own making.
 The format of these instance files can be found in `data/instances`.
-They all start with a first line, which is the name of the folder (e.g., `all`) in which the results will go with `results` (e.g., `results/all` for the non-batch mode, and `results/batches/all` for the batch mode).
+They all start with a first line, which is the name of the folder (e.g., `all`) in which the results will go within `results` (e.g., `results/all` for the non-batch mode, and `results/batches/all` for the batch mode).
 In the batch mode file, when a line ends with a `/`, it indicates a new "batch" that will go under a subfolder with the correponding name.
 For both files, the remaining lines indicate where the instances can be found (in `data/instances').
     * What setting of PHA do you want to run?
 The options are just the best set of parameters per instance, a small test set of parameters per instance, or the full set of parameters used in the paper:
         * `best`
         * `test`
         * `full`
     * Run instances sequentially or in batch mode?
 Batch mode can be used to speed up computations by running subsets of instances in parallel; for those working on shared machines, be aware that, e.g., with `all.batch`, this leads to 16 processes being run in parallel under option `best` and 48 when using option `full`.

 2. Having made these choices, call the following sequence of commands